 The business of the Society shall be controlled and managed by Council consisting of:

 - Society of Acute Medicine (SAM) Wales Representative (co-opted)

 - Speciality Training Committee (STC) Representative (co-opted)

 The Council terms of office shall be held routinely for three years, except for the initial one year term covering the 2018-9 period.
+This initial one- year tenure of Council positions can be extended to cover the standard three-year tenure.
 Re-election is not restricted.
 These roles may be reallocated at any Annual General Meeting (AGM), should a Council member wish to step down before the end of their term.

 Any ordinary member of WAPS may, upon email request to the Council attend Council meetings to observe the workings of the Council.
 They may not, however, vote, nor should they contribute to or disrupt the meeting.

 All Council members shall have full administrative privileges on social media.
 Social media privileges may also be granted to other members as required for the day-to-day administration of the website.
 The Chair, Treasurer and Secretary shall have full administrative privileges of the email account and of the financial running of the Society.